mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 # Intro

 Recently Telegram rolled out their new update for [Telegram Bot API][telegram-bot-api] that introduced payments.
 So now developers can build merchant bots.
-In this tutorial, we are going to create a simple bookstore bot that would sell these wonderful [O'RLY books][orly-books] that teach as how to build better software.
+In this tutorial, we are going to create a simple bookstore bot that will sell these wonderful [O'RLY books][orly-books] that teach as how to build better software.
 We will go through the process of making a new bot from scratch, creating and debugging webhook, extending it to list books and conduct payments using test payments provider.
 And all of that in Haskell!